Jump to: A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 Students new to college enroll in the College Success Seminar to develop the skills that will help them achieve their academic and career goals.

 International Student Advisors at Malcolm X College support all of the educational needs and immigration requirements of international students.

-The Maintenance department provides support services for the purpose of maintaining a well functioning and safe facility that is conducive to a quality learning and work environment for all who come in contact with the College.
+The Janitorial Services department provides support services for the purpose of maintaining a well functioning and safe facility that is conducive to a quality learning and work environment for all who come in contact with the College.

 Learning Communities Program

 Learning Communities are collaborative teaching and learning experiences that team two or more classes taken together around a common theme.

 Welcome to the new C. G. Woodson Library.
 Your CCC ID is your library card.
 Students and faculty have access to Library faculty/staff assistance, library instruction, research resources, and study/computing space.